 Talking about addiction treatment can feel overwhelming.
 There’s no shortage of opinions, myths, and emotional weight tied to getting help.
 One topic that often sparks a lot of questions is Medication-Assisted Treatment, or MAT for short.

-At Thrive Medical, we hear it all the time, isn’t MAT just replacing one addiction with another?
+At Thrive Medical, we hear it all the time: isn’t MAT just replacing one addiction with another?
 Or does it mean I’m not really clean?
 Those questions deserve real answers, not judgment.

 What Is Medication-Assisted Treatment?